-Mum quietly told me how Dad had secretly mentioned that he wished he’d been brave enough to do something he really wanted to do when he was my age.
+When I deferred my second year of Early Childhood Education and went to TAFE to study Professional Writing and Editing, I was about 18.
+Mum quietly told me about how Dad had secretly mentioned that he wished he’d been brave enough to do something like that when he was my age.
 But things were different back then.
-Dad’s parents were poor and wanted him to be safe and secure.
-He wanted the same for me.
+Dad’s parents wanted him to be safe and secure.
+Like any parents would.
+And he wanted the same for me.

 Writing is neither safe nor secure.
 But TAFE was not such a dangerous place.
 It was where I met my future husband, figured out that poetry was more than a historical fad or teenage scribblings in the back of a VCE school diary (you know, with love heart dots on top of all the i’s?).
-It was also where I started writing my first verse novel – It’s Your World.
+It was also where I started writing my first verse novel – ‘It’s Your World’.

 Then there was a whole bunch of time – let’s call it ‘Youth’– where there was much partying and quite a bit of trekking around Parts of Australia.
 Bush camping, desert eclipse festivals, baked beans were warmed in op-shop saucepans over roadside fires.
 Scribbling more stories here and there in notebooks.
 I left a pillow somewhere near the Flinders Ranges and took every possible beachside backroad from Noosa to Phillip Island.

 In retrospect, perhaps this was brave.
 If taking a sharp left off the Nullarbor into the who knows where, somewhere near the Great Australian Bite, fits the definition of ‘brave’.
 Brave or stupid.
 It’s a fine line at times.
 But I made a decision, some time ago, not to be too bothered by lines.
 On a page, in the sand, on a face.

 There was the University Arts degree era – let’s just say, some people caught on fire.
 No casualties.
 But lots more stories and lots of writing.
 Trying out some of the more academic stylings.